Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 * +7 (2): ICMP sequence number
 * +9 (2): Data length, 0 to maximum datagram size - 28

+The datagram will be send with the value specified if the _"TTL can be specified in the parameters block of TCPIP_SEND_ECHO"_ feature flag is set.
+If it isn't, the implementation will choose by itself the value to use.

 It is possible to choose the size of the data area of the ICMP message, but not its contents; these must be always the byte sequence 0 1 2 ...
 253 254 255 0 1 2... appropriately truncated to match the specified size.